How to Choose a Mortgage Broker

 1. Research the Broker’s Reputation

 Make sure any broker you deal with is properly licensed.
 Unlicensed mortgage brokers are a serious problem that sometimes results in criminal activity, and since 2009, the job of a mortgage broker has been regulated by all 50 states.
-These brokers require a contract and make a healthy commission, so you want to be sure from the start that you’re working with an honest one.
+These brokers require a contract and make a healthy commission, so you want to be sure that you’re working with an honest one from the start.

 2. The Initial Meeting